Aeroluna/LunaCoopMod/README.md

 Just because he's a commander now doesn't mean he forgot how to pilot the Hyperion!

+- Swapped Hyperion command card placement of Yamato Cannon and Hyperjump.
+- Changed Hyperion Hyperjump hotkey from Q to T.
+- Added hotkey alias for Hyperion Yamato Cannon and Hyperjump to Battlecruiser Yamato Cannon and Tactical Jump respectively.

+Changed Hyperion buttons to match Battlecruisers.

 - Changed Vulture's Replenish Spider Mine ability to be autocast on intially.

 I don't see why you wouldn't want this autocasting.